Statistically consistent inverse optimal control for discrete-time indefinite linear-quadratic systems: The IOC algorithm

 \subsection{Construction and empirical approximation}

 To this end, the algorithm is constructed based on the necessary and sufficient optimality conditions in Theorem \ref{thm:indefinite_LQR}.
 More precisely, we are interested in finding the best $(Q^\star,q^\star)\in\mscrF(I)$ that suits the collected optimal state trajectory observations $\{y_t^i\}_{t=1}^{\nu}$ of the agent's trials $i=1:M$.
-Thus, the IOC algorithm will be built upon an optimization problem whose optimal solution $(Q^\star,q^\star)$ is constructed to be the ``true" $(\Qtrue,\qtrue)\in \mscrF(I)$ and unique.
+Thus, the IOC algorithm will be built upon an optimization problem which is constructed so that it has a unique optimal solution $(Q^\star,q^\star)$ which is the ``true" $(\Qtrue,\qtrue)\in \mscrF(I)$.